How to save tax by adding to superannuation

 - Your marginal tax rate is above 19% and you wish to reduce your income tax liability.

-You should be aware you are unable to access your Superannuation tax-free until you reach age 60 and retire.
+You should consider you are unable to access your Superannuation until you meet a condition of release.
 Potentially a small price to pay for a large tax saving.
-If you think the Carry-forward provision could benefit you, please contact our office to discuss in more detail.
+If you think the Carry-forward provision could benefit you, please contact our office to discuss this strategy in more detail.